-Sally Is Expected To Be A Hurricane When It Hits Gulf Coast Tuesday
+Sally Becomes A Hurricane; Slow-Moving Storm Is Already Drenching Gulf Coast

 "The window of time you have left to get ready is quickly closing," Louisiana Gov. John Bel Edwards told residents Sunday night.
 Edwards declared a state of emergency over the weekend; he has also asked President Trump to declare a federal emergency.

-"The storm is expected to impact New Orleans, where the state is currently housing more than 12,000 Hurricane Laura evacuees in hotels," members station WWNO reports.
+"The storm is expected to impact New Orleans, where the state is currently housing more than 12,000 Hurricane Laura evacuees in hotels," NPR member station WWNO reported.

-Overall, the hurricane center is currently tracking seven systems — the five named storms and two disturbances that have only small chances of developing over the next 48 hours.
+Overall, the hurricane center is tracking seven systems — the five named storms and two disturbances that have only small chances of developing over the next 48 hours.

 Tropical Storm Teddy formed in the distant Atlantic Ocean overnight and is expected to become a major hurricane – but its forecast path veers northward away from the Caribbean and over the open water, and it's not yet certain what dangers it could bring to any populated areas.